List of Afghanistan One Day International cricket records: Winning every match in a series

 In a bilateral series winning all matches is referred to as whitewash.
 First such event occurred when West Indies toured England in 1976.
 Afghanistan has not won any such ODI series till now.

 Losing every match in a series

-Afghanistan have suffered such whitewash once.
+Afghanistan have suffered such whitewash three times.

 Team scoring records

 Most runs in an innings

-The highest innings total scored in ODIs came in the match between England and Australia in June 2018.
-Playing in the third ODI at Trent Bridge in Nottingham, the hosts posted a total of 481/6.
-The second ODI of the 2017 series against Ireland saw Afghanistan set their highest innings total of 338.
+The first ODI of the 2024 series against Sri Lanka saw Afghanistan set their highest innings total of 339/6.

 Fewest runs in an innings

-The lowest innings total scored in ODIs has been scored twice.
-Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for Afghanistan is 58 scored in their third ODI of the 2016 series against Zimbabwe, which is joint 14th lowest of all time.

-Most runs conceded an innings
+Most runs conceded in an innings

 Afghanistan's World Cup game against the Australia saw them concede their highest innings total of 417/6.

 Fewest runs conceded in an innings

-The lowest score conceded by Afghansitan for a full inning is 54 scored by Zimbabwe in the fifth ODI of the 2017 series.
+The lowest score conceded by Afghanistan for a full inning is 54 scored by Zimbabwe in the fifth ODI of the 2017 series.